Bomb threat at Western Heights High School, Rotorua

 Police and Fire and Emergency New Zealand staff inside the school have moved away from their vehicles near the gates and towards the classrooms.

-The school said on its Facebook page that students and staff had been evacuated and asked that parents stayed away from the school.
+The school said on its Facebook page that students and staff had been evacuated and asked that parents stay away from the school.

+"The school is currently in lockdown due to a bomb threat received by the police.
+All students and staff have been evacuated safely from the buildings.

 A police media spokeswoman said police had been made aware of a threat made in the Rotorua area and are in the area making inquiries.
 As a precaution, a school on Old Quarry Rd had been evacuated.